rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  Now I've spoken to Matteo, the CEO of 8Sleep,
 *  another fantastic product.
 *  And he has had a huge amount of feedback
-*  from menopausal women saying that that cooling mattress
+*  from menopausal women saying that
-*  has been very helpful for their vasomotor symptoms.
+*  cooling mattress has been very helpful
+*  for their vasomotor symptoms.
 *  So that's one method you can go down.
 *  The other is a medication method.
 *  And here I need to be very careful.